Roman Review: All about Roman’s health services and products

 Men’s multivitamin$35/month$29/monthVitamin B complex, vitamins A, C, D, E

 Heart health and stress relief supplements by Roman are no longer available.
-Still, this is a wider array of options that you’d find from Hims.
+Still, this is a wider array of options than you’d find from Hims.

 Fertility testing and treatment

 Roman recently acquired a company called Modern Fertility, which bolstered its lineup of fertility-related products.
 These include fertility trackers, prenatal vitamins, and pregnancy tests.
-While many of these products are intended for women, the category also contains a program for semen analysis and sperm storage.
+These products are intended for women, and Roman used to offer a semen analysis and storage program for men, but that’s since been retired.

 If you’re concerned about the viability of your semen but not interested in storage, we recommend Bird & Be’s At-Home Sperm Test, which costs $80, comes with two tests, and boasts a 97% accuracy rate.